Excited tennis fans return to Wimbledon after 1-year break - WTMJ

 Godwin said his favorite player is Novak Djokovic, who was first up on Centre Court in the traditional spot for the defending men’s champion, but he and his mother have tickets for Court No. 2.

 “We’re seeing (Andrey) Rublev and then Dan Evans, which is good because he’s British.
-And Venus Williams, too,” Godwin said.
+And Venus Williams, too,” Godwin said with excitement in his voice.

+Alas, a few hours later, the matches involving Evans and Williams were among those postponed until Tuesday because of the rain.

 Helen Godwin was also visiting Wimbledon for the first time — after many failed attempts to in recent years to secure tickets online.
 When she finally got them, the fact Monday is a school day for Arlo didn’t matter at all.